joebew42/elixir-playground/examples/bank_account_supervisor_and_application/scratch.md

 # DONE

+* just to verify if we can use the notation used for the `BankServer` for the child process `BankAccountSupervisor` in the `BankSupervisor`
+* introduce a supervisor for BankAccount processes
 * introduce the application so that we can start BankSupervisor as a stand-alone program
 * introduce the supervisor